Skip to main content

 • “The original graphics are very nice, very surreal nonsense.”

-• “Game is basically unplayable with a controller, the graphics are crude (even for being pixel-style), the in-game text seems poorly translated to English, and the game feels like no care went into making it.”
+• “Game is basically unplayable with a controller, the graphics are crude (even for being pixel-style), the in-game text seems poorly translated to English, and the game just doesn't play like any care went into making it.”

-• “Graphically, Dashbored is amateurish, but its cartoony style fits well with the snarky, vulgar cast and offbeat absurd plot.”
+• “Graphically, Dashbored is amateurish but its cartoony style works with its snarky, vulgar cast and offbeat absurd plot.”

 • grinding